apollo629/findmyanswer/README.md

+# findmyanswer
-# findmyanswer - Quite simple implementation of Spring Data JPA with RESTfull webapp
+# Quite simple implementation of Spring Data JPA with RESTfull webapp

 ## How to Install and Run
 mvn clean install

-mvn jetty-run war
+mvn jetty:run-war

 Create your local db with etc/initdb.sql file